The abused need grace too (recognizing the privilege of privilege)

 Okay, switching gears for a minute.

 I found out this week that my estranged brother has cancer.
-I was not sure how to feel when I found this out through back channels.
-This brother has been a terribly abusive person throughout his life.
-His mother, his sisters, his brothers, his wife, and his daughters all suffered at his hand.
+I was not sure how to feel when I found this out.
+This brother has been an abusive person throughout his life.
 I have been praying for him, but at the same time, I struggle.
-I struggle because I feel like I should feel devastated at the news, but I don’t, I just feel empty and emotionless after so much loss.
+I struggle because I just feel empty and emotionless.
 I pray that I can be more loving and engaged, rather than feeling like an empty husk.
-I struggle to decide whether or not to reach out to him when he’s made it clear he has no interest in any kind of a healthy relationship.
 I happened to look at his Facebook feed, and he has lots of MAGA Christian posts… Posts that celebrate whiteness, Trumpism, heterosexuality, gun ownership, and castigates anything that does not fit this narrow and twisted definition of Christian or American.
 He has had so much privilege, yet always portrays his existence as victimized.
 As an abuser, he has lorded his power over others, yet he believes he and those like him are unfairly traumatized.

 I pray for him, because I fear he will die*** without truly knowing what it means to be a follower of Jesus.
 I fear that he has accepted the white-washed tomb excrement that much of American Evangelical Christianity has become.
 I thought, “this is a man in desperate need of God’s grace.”
 Then, I begin to think… What about me?
 Surely, I need an extra helping of grace, because as someone who consistently suffered abuse growing up, I became very untrusting.
 The concept of God as a father figure was offensive to me, because my own father was so abusive.
 My estranged brother followed in his footsteps.
 Both were guilty of using religion as a blunt object in their toolbox of abuse.
 So it has been a struggle throughout my life to trust God.
 Sometimes – I have to admit rarely – I catch a glimpse of what that trust should look and feel like, but it is always a struggle to hold on to.